complyue/hadui/README.md

         MonadReader UserInterfaceOutput, MonadThrow)
 ```

-After all your code in the stack project has no necessarity to do with `UIO` at all,
+After all, your code in the stack project has no necessarity to do with `UIO` at all,
 [print :: Display a => a -> UIO ()](https://github.com/complyue/hadui/blob/master/hadui/src/UIO.hs#L34)
 can give you a handful hand to show virtually any value to the log box in UI.
-(You know the
+(check out the
 [Display](https://www.stackage.org/haddock/lts/rio/RIO.html#t:Display)
-typeclass, don't you?)
-And you can always do
+typeclass) And you can always do
 [liftIO](https://www.stackage.org/haddock/lts/base/Control-Monad-IO-Class.html#v:liftIO)
 or similar to obtain a value within a `do` block as necessary.